Principles of Management

 For patients not requiring admission then initially identity and manage any underlying cause or trigger.
 Uncomplicated Atrial Fibrillation can often be managed in primary care.
 The following advice is based on NICE guidelines and advice from Ed Duncan - consultant cardiologist at UBHT.

 If an irregular pulse is detected then arrange an ECG.

 If paroxysmal AF is suspected and an initial ecg is normal then organise an ambulatory ecg.
-This can be requested directly at UBHT via ICE or using the Bristol Heart Institute standard proforma or at NBT by e-referral.
+Please see the Cardiac Rhythm Analysis section for details on how to refer.
 If symptoms are infrequent and unlikely to be captured by standard ambulatory monitoring then the patient should be advised to attend the practice or A+E during an episode for an ECG.

 Arrange blood tests to check for an underlying cause - FBC, TFT, UE, HbA1c, LFT, Clotting Screen.

 Consider an echocardiogram if there are concerns about underlying structural heart disease (such as a heart murmur) or functional heart disease (such as heart failure) that will influence their subsequent management (for example choice of antiarrhythmic drug).